NikitaGW/Task1/README.md

 # Task1
-Calculator design using HTML and CSS
+Calculator using HTML and CSS